CARES Act Funding at USF

 - Have a qualifying expense due to either campus closure or moving to online courses.

 - For the fall 2020 semester, we will provide CARES grant funding to students enrolled as of August 7, 2020, to help with the purchase of technology-related expenses for the fall term.
 Students enrolled in 6 - 11 credits will receive $125 and students enrolled in 12+ credits will receive $250.
 Students must be Title IV eligible and degree-seeking in a traditional undergraduate program to qualify.
 Students that are not eligible on August 7 will have a chance to complete necessary steps and qualify by September 30, 2020, for a fall disbursement.
+We also provided meals for eligible students in quarantine.
+For the interim/spring 2021 term we accepted applications for funding for technology needs.
+We also provided meals for eligible students in quarantine.

 - No more than $2,000 will be awarded in Emergency Financial Aid Grants to a student at one time.
 A student may reapply every 30 days.
 A student can receive a maximum of $6,000.